Software-Engineering-Final-Project/Autism-Searches/README.md

 ![Status](https://github.com/Software-Engineering-Final-Project/articleFetch/workflows/Java%20CI%20with%20Maven/badge.svg)

 ### Overview
-The project is built using a Layer Architecture Approach and is split into the following layers:
+The project is built using a Layered Architecture Approach and is split into the following layers:
 - Controller Layer
 - Business Layer
 - Data Access Layer